Savings tips

-Want to dream about a vacation without emptying your bank account?
-It’s true that vacations can be free — or at least cheaper than they would otherwise be — if you find the right deals, know some tips and tricks, and are willing to maximize your return on spending.
+Want to travel for free – or at least come close – without emptying your bank account?
+It’s true that vacations can be free – or at least cheaper than they would otherwise be — if you find the right deals, know some tips and tricks, and are willing to maximize your return on spending.
 Traveling for free isn’t necessarily to say it’s zero cost, but rather, you can bring the price down so low that your trip feels nearly free.

 Here are nine realistic ways to get free travel, plus some tips on how to score these deals right now (and in the future) and examples of products and resources we can all start using immediately.